gnl42/Bracketeer/README.md

 Overview
 ========

-Bracketeer is a platform used to enrich the editors in Eclipse.
+Bracketeer2 is a platform used to enrich the editors in Eclipse.
+It is a fork of (Bracketeer)[https://github.com/chookapp/Bracketeer] updated to work with current Eclipse.

 #### Features:

 - Coloring the brackets surrounding the cursor & brackets which have no match.